 The Oklahoma State Regents of Higher Education accepted a Mission Enhancement Plan (MEP) proposed by the University that recognizes the unique public liberal arts mission of the University.
 As the first step, the State Regents approved a five-year plan to increase entrance requirements from an ACT of 20 to 24.
-This change has created a student body that should persist to graduation at a greater rate and achieved a first year retention rate of 75.6% in Fall 2016.
+This change has created a student body that should persist to graduation at a greater rate and achieved a first-year retention rate of 75.6% in Fall 2017.
 The University continues to seek permanent funding for the MEP from the State Regents.

-The University and all other state colleges and universities received additional budget cuts for the fiscal year 2018 and it appears that there may be additional mid-year reductions.
+The University and all other state colleges and universities received additional budget cuts for the fiscal year 2019.
 It is not known at this time how the University will be impacted long-term by these cuts.